Improved bounds on the zeros of the chromatic polynomial of graphs and claw-free graphs: Bounds for all graphs

+where the final inequality is by the assumption on $a$ and $b$.
+This finishes the proof. \end{proof}

 We can now provide a proof of Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] Let $G$ be a graph.
-We may assume $\Delta=\Delta(G)\geq 3$.
-Since the statement is clearly true for graphs of maximum degree at most $2$ because the only possible graphs are then disjoint unions of paths and cycles for which there is an explicit description of the chromatic roots.
+We may assume $\Delta=\Delta(G)\geq 2$, since the statement is clearly true for graphs of maximum degree at most $1$.
+Let us choose $a=0.333$ and $b=0.739$.
+Then it can be verified that